-Towards the beginning, when ERP software first came into the market, it was primarily designed for inventory management.
+When ERP software first came into the market, it was primarily designed for inventory management.
 Today, ERP systems are used to automate back-office tasks and streamline cross-departmental workflows.
 When optimized, ERP systems can drive efficiency, lower costs and increase profitability.
 In today’s digital era, ERP systems are critical for managing thousands of businesses of all sizes and in all industries.

-Key Features That Can Transform Your Organization
+Key Features of ERP Software That Can Transform Your Organization

 Customer Relationship Management (CRM)